MrCleanSpleen/fun/README.md

 # fun
-programs in golang, python, javascript, and any other languages I learn to serve as a reference point in later projects.
+The fundamentals of golang, python, and any other language I learn.
 Nyan in Golang